newrelic/docs-website/CONTRIBUTING.md

 ### Build / compile issues on the Apple M1 chipset

+If you are working on an M1 Mac, you may run into an error like the following when installing node_modules:

 ```bash
 gyp info spawn args [ 'BUILDTYPE=Release', '-C', 'build' ]
   CC(target) Release/obj.target/nothing/../node-addon-api/nothing.o